cjenniferwong/Metis_Project_4_Fletcher/README.md

 For Genius, I should try to utilize the search function LOL.... stop trying to brute force it.

-Also,
-I want to set up my mongodb this weekend, and actually try to use it to retrieve the lyrics and stuff like that.
-That is also my goal this weekend. yay!
+Also, That is also my goal this weekend. yay!
 If time permits, try some super awesome neural nets maybe idk.

 Also, Jennifer, think about how you're going to link genius, billboard, and spotify together.
 You should create a function that searches spotify and grabs the uri and then stores it.
 This is important to be able to grab the song's information beyond just having the lyrics.

 Maybe I should also consider using the spotify streaming charts to grab more songs.
 And then the additional datasets available on Kaggle.
 I should just use those too...
 LOL